Tony Stratton Smith: Death

-Stratton-Smith, who was a gay man, died of pancreatic cancer on 19 March 1987 aged 53.
+Smith died of pancreatic cancer on 19 March 1987, aged 53.
 A memorial service was held for him at St Martin-in-the-Fields, London.

-Marillion's album Clutching at Straws (released shortly after his death in 1987) was dedicated to him in the sleeve credits.
-The song "Time to Burn" by Peter Hammill (1988) is "something of a goodbye to Tony Stratton-Smith", and 3, the 1988 band of Keith Emerson, Carl Palmer and Robert Berry, dedicates the closing track, "On My Way Home", of their only album To the Power of Three (1988), to Stratton-Smith.
+Marillion's album Clutching at Straws (released shortly after Smith's death in 1987) was dedicated to him in the sleeve credits.
+The song "Time to Burn" by Peter Hammill (1988) is "something of a goodbye to Tony Stratton Smith", and 3, the band of Keith Emerson, Carl Palmer and Robert Berry, dedicated the closing track, "On My Way Home", of their only album To the Power of Three (1988), to Smith.
+Steve Hackett dedicated the track "Concert For Munich" from his album Momentum (1988) to Smith.